-There are typically two types of wheel covers which can hinder the removal
+There are typically two types of wheel covers which can hinder the removal of

-forth to start the removal process.
+the removal process.

 Here is an example of a lug nut cover on an aluminum wheel which has plastic

 covers over them which must be removed.
-These plastic covers can be made to
+These plastic covers can be made to resemble

-rim on.
-Each of these must be removed before the center cap will come off.
+of these must be removed before the center cap will come off.

 The first step in removing the lug nuts is obtaining a tool capable of doing

 so.
 This could be a lug wrench which is supplied in most cars by the spare tire.

 Most mechanics prefer to use a breaker bar which is basically a large socket wrench

 that will give you additional leverage over a traditional wrench or socket and ratchet.